August 13, 2025・6 minute read

 builds the llvm project:

 Every core of my machine is kept busy the entire time.
-It’s actually slightly over-subscribed with 12 jobs in flight on my 10 core machine, which I suspect is intentional in case some jobs are blocked on IO.
+It’s actually slightly over-subscribed with 12 jobs in flight on my 10 core machine, which is intentional in case some jobs are blocked on IO.
 Perfection.
 Perfect is boring though, lets look at a problem.
 Here’s a tiny slice of a CMake build from another open source project:

 Here CMake gets Xcode’s path with xcode-select -print-path

-, the OS version with sw_vers -productversion
+, the OS version with sw_vers

 , and then recursively calls cmake/make a few times for good measure, and finally compiles and links a file.